-To enable IPSec to secure communication between the Secure Gateway proxy and computers running MetaFrame Presentation Server, you must configure IPSec for the following servers:
+To enable IPSec to secure communication between the Secure Gateway proxy and computers running Citrix Presentation Server, you must configure IPSec for the following servers:

-- Secure Gateway proxy - All computers running MetaFrame Presentation Server
+- Secure Gateway proxy - All computers running Citrix Presentation Server

 IPSec is configured using the Local Security Settings (IP Security Policies) for each server.
-IPSec can be configured on Windows 2000 (or later) Servers.
 In deployment C, IPSec is enabled on the required servers and the security method is configured for 3DES encryption and SHA-1 integrity to meet FIPS 140 requirements.